Home, Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 Another sealing requirement for todays overhead cam engines is maintaining the installed height of the cylinder head.
 The amount of metal removed when the head is resurfaced can change the installed height and retard cam timing, reduce the volume of the combustion chambers, and consequently increase compression.
 Too much compression can cause detonation problems, which in turn can lead to premature head gasket failure and overheating.

 When the head (or block) is resurfaced, therefore, the amount of metal that can be safely removed is very limited.
-Some heads, like the Quad 4, have several "indicator pads" in the casting that show how much material can be safely removed before the minimum height specification is exceeded.
-If the pads on the Quad 4 measure .020 in. or less, GM says the head should be replaced.
-Head gasket shims are available, though, that can restore proper head height to salvage such heads.
-The question with shims is how they might affect the long term durability of the head gasket.
+Some heads have several "indicator pads" in the casting that show how much material can be safely removed before the minimum height specification is exceeded.
+If the pads on a head measure .020 in. or less, you may have to replace the head or install a copper head gasket shim to restore proper head height.

-Many aftermarket gaskets are made with extra thickness to compensate for metal removal when the head is resurfaced.
-The added thickness helps to maintain proper valve timing, combustion chamber volumes and compression.
-For applications where such gaskets are available, they can save heads that otherwise would have to be scrapped.
-But until the aftermarket comes up with something similar for the newer engines that have MLS head gaskets, no such alternative exists.
+Some aftermarket gaskets are made with extra thickness to compensate for metal removal when the head is resurfaced.
+The added thickness helps to maintain proper valve timing, combustion chamber volumes and compression on engines with overhead cam (OHC) heads.

 Cylinder Head Resurfacing